 There are three types of bladder cancer that begin in cells in the lining of the bladder.
 These cancers are named for the type of cells that become malignant (cancerous):

 cell carcinoma: Cancer that begins in cells in the innermost tissue layer of the bladder.
 These cells are able to stretch when the bladder is full and shrink when it is emptied.
 Most bladder cancers begin in the transitional cells.
 Transitional cell carcinoma can be low-grade or high-grade:

 - Low-grade transitional cell carcinoma often recurs (comes back) after treatment, but rarely spreads into the muscle layer of the bladder or to other parts of the body.

 - High-grade transitional cell carcinoma often recurs (comes back) after treatment and often spreads into the muscle layer of the bladder, to other parts of the body, and to lymph nodes.
 Almost all deaths from bladder cancer are due to high-grade disease.

 - Adenocarcinoma: Cancer that begins in glandular cells that are found in the lining of the bladder.
+Glandular cells in the bladder make substances such as mucus.
 This is a very rare type of bladder cancer.